 Applying to the DDS Program

 Admission to Iowa's professional DDS Program is competitive.
-Each year, about 1,000 people apply for one of 80 spots in the class.
+Each year, about 1,000 people apply for 80 spots in the class.

 Applicants must first complete a minimum of 90 semester hours of study (three academic years) at an accredited college, including prerequisite course work in biology, chemistry, physics, and biochemistry.
 Most students complete a bachelor’s degree before enrolling.

 As a sophomore or junior (a year before you plan to be enrolled), you'll need to take the Dental Admission Test (DAT) and file an Associated American Dental Schools application.
 In December, the program begins accepting students for admission to the following fall's incoming class.
 Other considerations include your grades, personal essay, extracurricular activities, letters of recommendation, and a personal interview.
 You do not need to be a straight-A student as an undergraduate, but grades are important.
 The mean college Grade-Point Average for entering dental students at Iowa is about 3.75 (on a 4.00 scale).
 See the college's Viewbook for more details.

 Students in this major may enjoy the Health Sciences Living-Learning Community in the UI residence halls.